 Epidemiology and Transmission

 Some reports have suggested that animals other than swine may be infected with PCV2 or PCV-like viruses.
 However, results of serologic studies for antibody against PCV in cattle and other livestock have been contradictory, and experimental induction of disease using PCV1 or PCV2 in species of livestock other than swine has not been successful.
 Mice may be able to replicate and harbor the virus.

-Porcine dermatitis and nephropathy syndrome may affect nursery and growing pigs, and, sporadically, adult animals.
+PDNS may affect nursery and growing pigs and, sporadically, adult animals.
 The prevalence of the syndrome in affected herds is relatively low (<1%), although higher prevalences (>20%) have been described occasionally.
 Pigs with severe acute disease die within a few days after the onset of clinical signs, due to acute renal failure with a significant increase in serum levels of creatinine and urea.
 Surviving pigs tend to recover and gain weight 7–10 days after the beginning of the syndrome.
 Affected pigs have anorexia, depression, prostration, stiff gait and/or reluctance to move, and normal temperatures or mild fever.
 The most obvious sign in the acute phase is the presence of irregular, red-to-purple macules and papules on the skin of the hindlimbs and perineal area, although distribution may be generalized in severely affected animals.
 With time, the lesions become covered by dark crusts and fade gradually (usually in 2–3 wk), sometimes leaving scars.

 Lesions in the lung are common in affected pigs; their severity is influenced by duration of disease and presence of concurrent infections.
 Gross lung lesions may include failure to collapse, firmness, diffuse pulmonary edema, mottling, and consolidation.
-Microscopically, a variable degree of lymphohistiocytic interstitial pneumonia to granulomatous bronchoin-terstitial pneumonia with bronchiolitis and bronchiolar fibrosis can be seen.
+Microscopically, a variable degree of lymphohistiocytic interstitial pneumonia to granulomatous bronchointerstitial pneumonia with bronchiolitis and bronchiolar fibrosis can be seen.

 Grossly, the liver may appear icteric and/or atrophic in a low proportion of affected pigs.
 Interlobular connective tissue may be prominent.
 Microscopic lesions range from single cell necrosis (apoptosis) with mild lymphocytic infiltration of portal zones to extensive lymphohistiocytic periportal hepatitis with diffuse necrosis of hepatocytes.
 The kidneys may be enlarged and show scattered to diffuse white foci on the cortical surface.
 Microscopic lesions include interstitial lymphohistiocytic infiltration.
-Other lesions seen in affected pigs include gastric ulceration (probably due in part to a prolonged fastening period in chronically affected pigs) and occasional multifocal lymphohistiocytic myocarditis.
+Other lesions seen in affected pigs include gastric ulceration (probably due in part to a prolonged fattening period in chronically affected pigs) and occasional multifocal lymphohistiocytic myocarditis.
 In severely affected pigs, lymphohistiocytic infiltrates can be seen in virtually all tissues.

 In PCV2-RD, stillborn and nonviable neonatal piglets show chronic passive congestion of the liver and cardiac hypertrophy with multifocal areas of myocardial discoloration.
 The key histopathologic feature is fibrosing and/or necrotizing myocarditis in fetuses.

-Because PCV2 is ubiquitous and the virus replicates in individual pigs for weeks to months, isolation of virus, detection of PCV2 DNA in serum or tissues, or detection of PCV2 antibodies in serum is not sufficient to establish a diagnosis of PMWS.
-Antibodies against PCV2 may be detected by ELISA, indirect fluorescent antibody, or immuno-peroxidase staining of infected cell cultures.
+Because PCV2 is ubiquitous and the virus replicates in individual pigs for weeks to months, isolation of virus, detection of PCV2 DNA in serum or tissues, or detection of PCV2 antibodies in serum is not sufficient to establish a diagnosis of PCV2-SD.
+Antibodies against PCV2 may be detected by ELISA, indirect fluorescent antibody, or immunoperoxidase staining of infected cell cultures.
 Viral isolation can be done on several porcine cell lines (mainly porcine kidney cells) using serum, bronchiolar lavage fluid, or tissue homogenates.
 Viral DNA can be detected using PCR in most tissues or in serum from affected pigs.
 Several tissue samples from multiple pigs may be required for detection of virus in cases of chronic disease.
-Virus quantification in serum by real time quantitative PCR has been suggested as a potential diagnostic method in live pigs.
+Virus quantification in serum by real time quantitative PCR (qRT-PCR) has been suggested as a potential diagnostic method in live pigs.
 Values of >107 PCV2 genome copies/mL of serum usually have been linked with PCV2-SD occurrence.
-However, PCV2 infection is extremely common in clinically normal pigs and interpretation of positive PCR results is not straightforward.
+However, PCV2 infection is extremely common in clinically healthy pigs, and interpretation of positive qRT-PCR results is not always straightforward.

 Treatment and Control

-All of the commercial PCV2 vaccines are based on PCV2a isolates, but cross-protection has been demonstrated against PCV2b.
+All commercial PCV2 vaccines are based on PCV2a isolates, but cross-protection has been demonstrated against PCV2b.
 All PCV2 vaccines are able to generate both cellular and humoral immune responses, which are believed to be the key features to control the subsequent PCV2 infection that occurs under field conditions.

-Last full review/revision March 2012 by Joaquim Segalés, DVM, PhD, DECVP, DECPHM
+Last full review/revision August 2014 by Joaquim Segalés, DVM, PhD, DECVP, DECPHM